Ash1mar/assessment1/readme.md

 There are also some interesting  points we want to mention.

 We add a function called Format which can change the format of contents.
 There are a few choices for the users.

+The highlight we use is actually a Rich Text Editor, so we can achieve our goal.

 About CI, we used Travis CI.
 We faced many exceptions about the test.
 At last we modified yml file which add a xvfb platform to the VM on Travis CI, this solution costs us a lot of time.
 We tried and committed many times about that.